Vagabond des Limbes, by Julio Ribera

 Move to France

-Feeling a need for more freedom and financial opportunities, Julio Ribéra and his wife fled from the censorship of Franco's Spain and settled in France in the second half of 1954.
+Feeling a need for more freedom and financial opportunities, Ribéra and his wife fled from the censorship of Franco's Spain in the second half of 1954, settling in France.
 The young couple first lived in the Parisian suburbs with another Spanish expat, Francisco Batet, but quickly moved to the city with Manfred Sommer and his wife.
 Ribera's first work in his new country was the western comic 'Pistol Jim' in Zorro, a magazine published by Chapelle.

 'Le Barrage' (Bayard, 9 September 1956).

-Within no time, Ribera was working for a wide range of French comic magazines of the time.
-He made short stories and illustrations for such magazines as Contes du gai Pierrot, Lisette, Pierrot, À Tout Cœur, Fillette, Bonjour Bonheur, Spirou, L'Intrépide, Hurrah!, La Semaine de Suzette and Vaillant.
+Very quickly, Ribera was working for a wide range of French comic magazines of the time.
+He made short stories and illustrations for such magazines as Contes du Gai Pierrot, Lisette, Pierrot, À Tout Cœur, Fillette, Bonjour Bonheur, Spirou, L'Intrépide, Hurrah!, La Semaine de Suzette and Vaillant.
 In 1956 his fruitful collaboration with the magazines of La Bonne Presse took off.
 He created several series for Bayard, varying from adventure serials like 'Le Barrage' (1956, script by J. Petit Duc) and 'Tony Sextant Chevalier de l'Espace' (1957-1961, scripts by Jean Acquaviva) to the funny animal strip 'Lolo et Mandoline' (1959-1960, written by Acquaviva under the pen name Pierre Mérou).

 'Lolo et Mandoline'.

-For Bernadette he mainly made comic stories of an educational nature.
-Between 1962 and 1966 he illustrated several historical short stories for Coeurs Vaillants and its follow-up J2 Jeunes (published by Fleurus), while also contributing to Amis-Coop in 1964.
+For Bernadette, Ribera mainly made comic stories of an educational nature.
+Between 1962 and 1966, he illustrated several historical short stories for Coeurs Vaillants and its follow-up J2 Jeunes (published by Fleurus), while also contributing to Amis-Coop in 1964.
 In a 1971 interview with Henri Filippini, Ribera expressed his gratitude to the editors of this last monthly, as they gave him full artistic freedom.
 It gave the artist the possibility to experiment and settle upon his definitive drawing style.

 Dracurella